FelixTJDietrich/homepage/src/pages/posts/002-you-got-me-mad-now.md

 Billy Herrington was a magnificent man who taught me a lot of important lessons that I can not even put into words.
 Gachimuchi and Twitch was such an integral part of my enjoyment in life at that time, and the community behind it gave me a place where I could belong.
 I'm really grateful for that time.

-I'm trying to live a life of *yugami nee na* and have reflected on Aniki's passing every year so far.
+I'm trying to live a life of *yugami nee na* and have reflected on Aniki's passing every year, so far.
 With each year I'm getting madder and madder, accepting myself more, doing less people pleasing, and being more comfortable and confident in being myself.
 I have come a long way with self growth but I still have a lot to learn about the teachings of gachimuchi.

 It has been a journey.